senzing-garage/knowledge-base/HOWTO/build-docker-senzing-phppgadmin.md

-# Build senzing/phppgadmin docker image
+# How to build senzing/phppgadmin docker image

 The docker image, `senzing/phppgadmin`, is an updated version of [dockage/phppgadmin](https://github.com/dockage/phppgadmin.git).